diva-exchange/i2p/README.md

 Docker (https://www.docker.com/get-started) must be available on your system.

 To get your new private browsing experience up and running:
-1. Pull the docker image (in a shell/powershell): `docker pull divax/i2p:i2p-tor-proxy` or `docker pull divax/i2p:latest`
+1. Pull the docker image (in a shell/powershell): `docker pull divax/i2p:i2p-tor-proxy`
 2. Run the Docker container
 3. Adapt your browser proxy settings